FREE SHIPPING on orders of $85 or more

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Spradlin has undergone many spelling variations, including Spragg, Spragge, Sprague, Sprake, Sprigg, Spriggs and many more.

 This web page shows only a small excerpt of our Spradlin research.
-Another 117 words (8 lines of text) covering the years 1618, 1684, 1725 and 1720 are included under the topic Early Spradlin History in all our PDF Extended History products.
+Another 117 words (8 lines of text) covering the years 1618, 1684, 1725 and 1720 are included under the topic Early Spradlin History in all our PDF Extended History products and printed products wherever possible.

-Another 85 words (6 lines of text) are included under the topic Early Spradlin Notables in all our PDF Extended History products.
+Another 50 words (4 lines of text) are included under the topic Early Spradlin Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Spradlin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 215 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 215 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Spradlin were among those contributors: John Spragg who settled in New England in 1765; Richard Spragg arrived in Philadelphia in 1814; Anna, Francis, Jonathon, Mercy, Ralph, Richard and William Sprague all settled in Plymouth Massachusetts in 1623.